m4ttsch/omscs-notes-notes/information-security/authentication.md

 Another problem with this approach is misplaced trust.
 For example, the [RSA SecureID system breach](https://en.wikipedia.org/wiki/RSA_SecurID#March_2011_system_compromise) created a situation in which tokens could potentially be forged by attackers.

 ## Something You Are Authentication
-Finally, authentication can be based on **biometrics** or, more colloquially, “something you are”.
+Finally, authentication can be based on **biometrics** or, more colloquially, "something you are".

 For example, a system can look at the pattern of ridges and grooves in a supplied fingerprint to verify a user’s identity.

 Alternatively, a system can analyze keystroke dynamics, such as how fast a user types or how long it takes a user to transition from certain keys to others.
 This data can be synthesized to create a representation of a specific user.

-(To be fair, keystroke dynamics fall more into the “something you do” category, as opposed to the “something you are” category.
+(To be fair, keystroke dynamics fall more into the "something you do" category, as opposed to the "something you are" category.
 Such behavioral identifiers are sometimes referred to as *behaviometrics*.)

 Some systems can analyze the sound and speed of your speech to authenticate you by your voice.
 Other systems can verify your identity by scanning your retina and measuring the underlying blood flow.